 To help you avoid junk food cravings in the afternoon, we recommend the following tips:

 If you have your healthy afternoon snack handy with you, you're less likely to choose chips and chocolate.
 Your snack should be a good combination of protein, carbs and good fat.

 Mixed seed crackers and cheese (in limits!), nuts, or peanut butter on wholegrain toast are great mid-afternoon nibbles.
 These foods can curb a craving without added sugar and saturated fats and keep you full for longer.

 Having a proper breakfast and lunch -- and eating healthy snacks in between -- massively reduces the need to reach for junk foods later.

 According to nutritionists, the best way to evade an afternoon energy collapse is to eat a well-balanced lunch, including whole grains, lean proteins, good fats and lots of vegetables,

 Sometimes, one confuses thirst with hunger.
 Make sure you stay hydrated.
 Drinking water before a meal has also been shown to reduce the amount of food you eat while also increasing the amount of energy your body burns.
 A total win-win!

 4.Choose low GI snacks

 It is inevitable to feel hungry in the afternoons, So the best snacks to choose are those with a low glycaemic index.
-These kinds of snacks help keep the sugar levels stable without rising too high or falling too low – thus making one feel energized throughout the day.
+These kinds of healthy snacks help keep the sugar levels stable without rising too high or falling too low – thus making one feel energized throughout the day.
 So switch your afternoon chocolate bar to a bowl of yogurt or fruit or even a handful of mixed seeds.